-You’ve made your child’s first dental appointmen, and you’re sweating it.
+You’ve made your child’s first dental appointment, and you’re sweating it.
 You’ve heard stories about other parents’ first visit to the dentist — they involve screaming and kicking, and you want to ensure your child has a much better time.

 Relax.
 We can assure you most of those stories are exaggerated.
 Most first-time dental appointments are actually quite pleasant, especially if you properly prepare yourself and your child beforehand, giving them the confidence they need to make it through.
 Here are a few tips to get you both ready.

-Consider a Dentist Who Specializes in Kids
+Consider a Pediatric Dentist Who Specializes in Children

 While you may think it’s easier to bring your child to your “family dentist,” going to one who specializes in children may actually be a better fit.
 Pediatric dentists work exclusively with kids and have seen just about everything, meaning they’ll be ready to deal with behavioral issues or outright fear.
 They have techniques to help soothe your child, which you will both appreciate.
 They also did 2-3 extra years of advanced training after dental school, solely focusing on pediatric dentistry.
-And our pediatric dentist, Dr. Dana Fox, is board certified as well.
+And our Portland pediatric dentist, Dr. Dana Fox, is board certified as well.
 You can’t get more qualified than that!

 Discuss the Appointment With the Dental Staff